Definitions of terms used in Organic Chemistry

 A pair of valence electrons on an atom that do not need to be shared with another atom in a covalent bond.

-Loss of leaving group
+Loss of Leaving Group

 Separation of an atom or group that takes a pair of valence elecrons away from carbon; usually electronegative.